Daoist-W/hyperskill-account-service/README.md

 The project is licensed under the [MIT License](LICENSE)

 ## Contact
-For any questions or inquiries, please open an issue or reach out to the project maintainers.
+For any questions or inquiries, please open an issue or reach out to [Don Isiko](thecodingdon@googlemail.com)